atrettin/GLoBES_wrapper/README.md

 ### Install wrapper

 After this you need to compile a Python interface for SNU extension.
-First, put location of your GLoBES/SNU extension installation as `prefix` to Makefile Then run `make` and `make install`.
+First, put location of your GLoBES/SNU extension installation as `prefix` to Makefile, then run `make` and `make install`.
 You should see `GLoBES.so` file and now it should be ready to use.

+You can check whether the library will work in your environment by running `ldd -r GLoBES.so`.
+If it finds all the libraries and no undefined symbols, you are good to go.

 ## Testing the installation